auth0/docs/articles/monitoring/guides/track-leads-salesforce.md

 ---
-title: Track New Leads in Salesforce with TowerData-Enriched User Profiles
+title: Track Leads in Salesforce
-description: How to track leads in Salesforce and augment user profiles with public information gathered from TowerData.
+description: Learn now to track new leads in Salesforce and augment user profiles with public information gathered from TowerData.
 topics:
   - monitoring
   - marketing